 Guidelines for Keeping Large Animals

 Residents may keep up to two hives on their property with the City's approval provided they are at least 5 metres from the boundary.
-Bee Keepers must also be registered with the Department of Agriculture.
+Bee Keepers must also be registered with the Department of Primary Industries and Regional Development.
 Bees must be kept in a manner that minimises their impact on neighbouring properties.
 Refer to Guidelines for Keeping Bees for more information and application to keep bees below.

 Guidelines for Keeping Bees